fxsitecompat/www.fxsitecompat.dev/content/en-US/docs/2015/non-https-sites-containing-login-form-will-be-marked-insecure.md

 No budget for a TLS certificate?
 Don't worry.
 From November 2015, [Let's Encrypt](https://letsencrypt.org/), a new certificate authority run by Mozilla and others, gives you a trusted certificate for free.

-**Update**: This functionality has been disabled on Developer Edition due to a couple of blocker bugs, but will be [enabled soon](https://bugzilla.mozilla.org/show_bug.cgi?id=1221206).
+**Update**: This functionality has been disabled on Developer Edition due to a couple of blocker bugs, but will be [enabled with Firefox 46](https://bugzilla.mozilla.org/show_bug.cgi?id=1221206).